5 Incredible Reasons to Hop on a Plane and Travel to the Cook Islands

 3. Luxury lodgings

 The Cook Islands are well known as a honeymoon destination.
 It is not surprising that the shores are lined with upscale lodgings.
 It unites style and sustainability.
 The best accommodations are the Little Polynesian, where the thatch roof villas are stilted over the waters off Titikaveka beach.
 It is widely regarded as one of the most awesome patches of sand in the South Pacific.
 You get to enjoy island living with floaty hammocks swinging between trees near an impossibly turquoise sea.
 Cocktails are served to guests near the infinite pool, and there is even an on-site spa with fantastic forest views.
+Here you can go Spanien turistattraktioner to visit the world best place.

 Meanwhile, in Aitutaki the Pacific resort is comparable to a luxe Polynesian village dropped in the middle of a lush rainforest.
 Bungalows on the beachfront come with expansive patios which allow you to admire the lagoon.
 It is decorated with colorful flourishes, vibrant prints, as well as local artwork, which add to its mesmerizing tropical vibe.